stevenrskelton/stevenrskelton.github.io/_posts/2023-11-20-sbt-parallel-compile-optimization-quill-subprojects.md

 considerations are CPU and RAM.

 Most often it is optimal to match the number of threads to the number of cores to limit context switching.
-Depending on workload, for N cores, a N-1 thread limit can be used if there are heavy background/system threads running concurrently, aswell a N+1 thread limit can be used if thread tasks are short lived.
+Depending on workload, for N cores, an N-1 thread limit can be used if there are heavy background/system threads running concurrently, as well an N+1 thread limit can be used if thread tasks are short-lived.
 After an optimal N is determined, an explicit declaration in the _build.sbt_ can ensure [parallel execution in SBT](https://www.scala-sbt.org/1.x/docs/Parallel-Execution.html) matches our expectations.